-Horovod core principles are based on the MPI concepts size, rank, local rank, allreduce, allgather, and broadcast.
+Horovod core principles are based on the MPI concepts size, rank, local rank, allreduce, allgather, broadcast, and alltoall.
 These are best explained by example.
 Say we launched a training script on 4 servers, each having 4 GPUs.
 If we launched one copy of the script per GPU:

 Size would be the number of processes, in this case, 16.